 Students are also reminded that assisting others in the act of cheating will be detrimental to their own progress.
-They will also be awarded a zero.
+They will also be awarded a zero and a record will be made on NESA Malpractice Register.

 Any suspected plagiarism/ malpractice will be reported by the Head teacher to the Senior Executive who will recommend a meeting of the Assessment Review Panel (A.R.P.).
 This panel will ask that students present all their preparatory work as evidence that their task is the student's own intellectual property.
-Questions may also be asked of the student to test their level of understanding prior to a decision about the authenticity of the task being made.
+Questions may also be asked of the student (who is entitled to have a support person) to test their level of understanding prior to a decision about the authenticity of the task being made.
 Parents will be informed in writing of any breaches of the rules.

-Students are reminded that unsatisfactory completion of any course means that a student is ineligible to include that course in the units required for the award of a HSC.
+Students are reminded that unsatisfactory completion of any course means that a student is ineligible to include that course in the units required for the award of the HSC.
 This may mean that the student is also ineligible for the award of a Higher School Certificate.
+NB: Students must complete 10 Units, including a minimum of 2 English to be eligible for the HSC.